 As a general rule, any snake that is easily bred and widely available is likely a good choice for a first pet.
 These tend to be easy-to-handle, hardy, and if purchased from a quality breeder, free of diseases.

 Naturally, other factors such as where you live, how much money you have to devote to a vivarium, and whether or not you have children should also be considered.
+For a more demanding snake, you can see how caring for a False Water Cobra needs to look like.

 As with any potential new pet, prospective snake owners should put much time and thought into how having a pet snake will affect their daily dynamic as well as that of the rest of those in their household.